migueltorrescosta/migueltorrescosta.github.io/pages/2_Work Experience.md

   </tr>
 </table>

-An elliptic curve E is the set of points (x, y) satisfying an equation of the form y^2 = x^3 + ax + b, together with a special point “at infinity”.
-When the coefficients a, b are rational numbers, it is of interest to study the set of all rational points (x, y) satisfying the equation.
+An elliptic curve E is the set of points $$ (x, y) $$ satisfying an equation of the form $$ y^2 = x^3 + ax + b $$, together with a special point “at infinity”.
+When the coefficients a, b are rational numbers, it is of interest to study the set of all rational points $$ (x, y) $$ satisfying the equation.
 It turns out that the rational points on E form a finitely generated abelian group, and an important invariant attached to E is the rank of this group.

 This project aimed to explore the “average” rank of various elliptic curves in certain families by using Sage to build a database of millions of elliptic curves, then computing various important number theoretic invariants attached to these curves.